Who can attend the camp?

-Each day at our camp is action-packed, so all campers should bring a nutritious morning snack.
+Each day at our camp is action-packed, so all campers should bring a nutritious (nut free) morning snack.
 Snack foods cannot be refrigerated or cooked at our site.

 Additionally, campers should bring a durable, screw-top water bottle that should be filled at home every morning.
 Small backpacks or bags are allowed, but please try to limit the amount of items your child brings to camp, as storage space is quite limited!
 Please label your child's belongings.
 We are not responsible for anything lost or misplaced.